OUTSIDE THE BOX THINKING, DELIVERING CUTTING EDGE SOLUTIONS!

 The AIC has compiled research which shows that Immigrants are an essential part of each of these states’ economy, labor force and tax base.
 As our economy continues to grow, Immigrants and their children are a growing economic and political force as consumers, taxpayers and entrepreneurs.
 As United States economic continues to grow, immigrants and their children will continue to play a key role in shaping the economic and political future of each of these states.

-The Board of Alien Labor Certification Appeals (BALCA) recently overturned the decision of a Certifying Officer (CO) to deny labor certification for the position of “Production Supervisor.”
+The Board of Alien Labor Certification Appeals (BALCA) recently affirmed the decision of a Certifying Officer (CO) to deny labor certification for the position of “Account Manager.”

 Contact Information